TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing: Case Study II: Graph Processing Systems

-Given this observation, \ourname can be applied once as a preprocessing phase when the graph is ingested, which is sufficient to resolve all future skew in the execution of arbitrary \DISTEDGEMAP operations.
-This one-time load balancing is particularly beneficial for highly skewed graphs, such as commonly encountered power-law graphs~\cite{gonzalez2012powergraph}.
+Based on this observation, \ourname can be invoked \textbf{\textit{periodically}} every few stages, to mitigate skew during the \DISTEDGEMAP in between.
+Subsequent \DISTEDGEMAP stages reuse these pre-orchestrated flows instead of re-orchestrating dynamically at every stage.
+This periodic load balancing is especially beneficial for highly skewed graphs, such as the power-law graphs~\cite{gonzalez2012powergraph} commonly encountered in practice.

-The preprocessing process consists of two stages.
+This periodic process consists of two stages.
 In the first stage, we begin by randomly placing each edge on an arbitrary machine and then execute one round of \ourname, which attempts to colocate all edges with their source vertices.
-Edges whose sources are low-degree vertices are now placed on the same machine.
-For edges with high-degree sources, a tree structure of meta-tasks (denoted as \textit{source trees}) is created to represent their source-side communication.
+Edges whose sources are low-degree vertices are now placed on the same machine with the vertices.
+For edges with high-degree sources, the meta-task tree from \S\ref{subsubsec:dist_push_pull}, referred to here as a \textit{source tree}, captures the source-side communication paths.
 We then fix the storage location of these edges and propagate future source-vertex values through the source trees.
-In the second stage, another round of \ourname is performed, where a task is assigned to each edge to reach its destination vertices.

-This again results in a tree structure of meta-tasks (denoted as \textit{destination trees}), this time representing the paths along which the $write\_back$ values to the destination vertices will be sent in a \DISTEDGEMAP.
+In the second stage, another round of \ourname is performed, where each edge, starting from its location at the end of the first stage, tries to reach its destination vertex.
+This similarly constructs a meta-task tree, denoted \textit{destination tree}, along which destination-vertex values are written back using $write\_back$.
+Subsequent iterations reuse these established flows without re-orchestration.
+Phases~1--2 are thus amortized, and each iteration executes only Phase~3 (where edge tasks run where their edges are stored) and Phase~4 (where results are written back along the trees).